May 13, 2019

 How One Child Nation delves into the horrifying realities of the government-mandated "family planning" is truly compelling.
 Wang contrasts this with the general acceptance—despite much public resistance—of its enforcement with the innocence of children.
 Its harrowing investigation of the true social devastation of preventing an estimated four hundred million births in exchange for economic development is riveting and powerful.

-One Child Nation screened at the 2019 DOXA Documentary Film Festival as part of the Justice Forum series in partnership with the Vancouver Asian Film Festival.
+One Child Nation screened at the 2019 DOXA Documentary Film Festival as part of the Justice Forum program in partnership with the Vancouver Asian Film Festival.

 0 reactions: